Using the HTML editor in WPF application

 In the Window Loaded event, call Focus() on the toolbar combo boxes so they do not retain the design-time pre-selection:

-C# code-behind Window_Loaded event calling Focus on FontName, FontSize, and TitleInsert toolbar combo boxes of the WinForms HTML Editor hosted in WPF
+C# code-behind Window_Loaded event calling Focus on the FontName, FontSize, and TitleInsert toolbar combo boxes of the WinForms HTML Editor hosted in WPF.

 private void Window_Loaded(object sender, System.Windows.RoutedEventArgs e)